 - Cooling of temperatures at the onset of nighttime

 Keeping a cooler room at night tells our bodies that it’s night time, and time for sleep.
-Colder rooms queue our bodies to produce melatonin, which will help you get to and stay asleep.
+Colder rooms cue our bodies to produce melatonin, which helps us fall and stay asleep.
 A temperature between 60-68 degrees is reasonable for a “cooler” room.

 In addition to sleeping in a cooler room, taking a hot bath before bed simulates the same “cooling” effect.
-This works because after you get out of a hot bath, your core temperature experiences a drop.
-It’s the same kind of drop your temperature would experience if you were outside during the transition from day to night.
+This works because after you get out of a hot bath, your core temperature experiences a drop similar to the kind of drop your temperature would experience if you were outside during the transition from day to night.

 Taking a hot bath right before bedtime and then making sure your room is cooler will queue your body to start producing melatonin.